-The Diversifying Higher Education Faculty in Illinois Program (DFI)—formerly known as the IMGIP/ICEOP—was established by the Illinois General Assembly and signed as Public Act 093-0862 on August 4, 2004.
-This act combines the Illinois Consortium for Educational Opportunity Program (ICEOP) and the Illinois Minority Graduate Incentive Program (IMGIP) into a single fellowship program.
-The purpose of DFI is to increase the number of underrepresented faculty and staff in Illinois institutions of higher education and higher education governing boards.
+The Diversifying Higher Education Faculty in Illinois Program (DFI) formerly known as the IMGIP/ICEOP was established by the Illinois General Assembly and signed as Public Act 093-0862 on August 4, 2004.
+This act combined the Illinois Consortium for Educational Opportunity Program (ICEOP) and the Illinois Minority Graduate Incentive Program (IMGIP) into one fellowship program.
+The purpose of DFI Fellowship Program is to increase the number of underrepresented faculty and staff in Illinois institutions of higher education and higher education governing boards.

 A fellowship will affect federal student loan or work-study.
-Typically, students with fellowships may not be permitted to borrow small amouns of federal loans due to cose of attendance regulation.
+Typically, students with fellowships may not be permitted to borrow small amounts of federal loans due to cost of attendance regulation.
 Check with the Office of Student Financial Aid on eligibility requirements.

 If applying for loans and/or work-study a Free Application for Federal Student Aid (FAFSA) must be completed.
-See the Graduate Student Guide from the Office of Student Financial Aid for more information.
+Click here for: FAFSA Website .
+Also, see the Graduate Student Guide from the Office of Student Financial Aid for more information.